firstdraft/appdev-lessons/lessons/omnicalc-2.md

 Now if we didn't make any typos and visit or refresh **/wizard_add**, we will see our rendered HTML.
 You will also already see a navbar, that we included in the app, and this, as you have already seen, is in the `app/views/layout/application.html.erb` file that is applied to every page.

 Now if a user includes a query string in the URL, like **/wizard_add?zebra=bob**, there is no effect on the routing when we press enter.
-But if we look into our server log in the GitPod terminal tab running your server ([Cmd-K or Ctrl-K to clear it out](https://chapters.firstdraft.com/chapters/834#clear-terminal)), we can find:
+But if we look into our server log in the Gitpod terminal tab running your server ([Cmd-K or Ctrl-K to clear it out](https://chapters.firstdraft.com/chapters/834#clear-terminal)), we can find:

 ```
 ...